 Life insurance pays out a pre-agreed financial lump sum to designated beneficiaries should you die.
 This cover amount results from paying regular premiums into your policy over an agreed fixed term.

 Life insurers typically quote standard rates for those in ordinary professions and of good health.

 Occupations that are perhaps at higher risk can attract premium loading.
 For professional sportspersons, this can occur in contact sports involving intense training and at high speed or great height.

 - Contact Sports: Professional Rugby Players and American Footballers train to cope with the demanding contact nature of their sports.
 Training involves specific training to put on muscle and can result in participants exceeding body mass index limits.
 BMI is a measure used by underwriters as part of the quote process.
 Exceeding it can result in higher premiums.

-- High-Speed Sports: Professional motorsport involves a higher degree of danger than other sporting activity.
+- High-Speed Sports: Professional motorsport involves a higher degree of danger than other sporting activities.
 The threat of a high-speed impact is constant and can cause severe injury or death.
-Specialist underwriters calculate the risk, which can result in a loaded premium, comparable to that risk.
+Specialist underwriters calculate the risk, which can result in a slightly loaded premium comparable to that risk.